dl-m9/JCLab-new/content/authors/PD23_XuGuowen/_index.md

 # TODO:选一个自己的身份
 user_groups:
-  - Postdoctoral Researchers
+  - Former Postdoctoral Researcher
 ---
 <!-- TODO:写自己的Biography -->
 # Biography
 <!-- <p style="text-align:justify">  -->

-Guowen Xu is currently a Postdoc at City University of Hong Kong under the supervision of Prof. Yuguang Fang.
-He was a Research Fellow at Nanyang Technolgoical University from March 2021 to May 2023.
-He obtained his Ph.D. degree from University of Electronic Science and Technology of China.
-He prefer to work on applying cryptographic techniques in building secure protocols to solve problems in real application scenarios.
-His current research intertests focus on different topics related to AI Security and Privacy.
+Dr. Guowen Xu is currently a full professor with the School of Computer Science and Engineering, University of Electronic Science and Technology of China, Chengdu, China.
+Prior to joining UESTC, I was a Postdoc research fellow at City University of Hong Kong and a Research Fellow at Nanyang Technolgoical University from 2021 to 2024.
+My current research interests focus on AI Security and Privacy.